makozort/MakosMisc/README.md

 ![minecraft_title](https://github.com/user-attachments/assets/5c15bd38-c5cd-416d-9352-623baae86225)

 **Mako's Misc** is a Minecraft mod that brings a few unique and fun features to enhance your gameplay experience.
-Whether you’re looking for creative flight, hidden armor, or dashing capabilities
+Whether you’re looking for creative flight, hidden armour, or dashing capabilities

 ## Features